Attahiru Jega

 Attahiru Muhammadu Jega (born 11 January 1957) is a Nigerian academic and former vice-chancellor of Bayero University, Kano.
 On 8 June 2010, he was nominated by then President Goodluck Jonathan as the new chairman of the Independent National Electoral Commission (INEC), subject to Senate confirmation, as a replacement for Professor Maurice Iwu, who was sacked two months earlier.

-Jega tenure came to an end on 30 June 2015, handing over his position to Amina Zakari, according to a directive by president Muhammadu Buhari.
+Jega's tenure came to an end on 30 June 2015, handing over his position to Amina Zakari, according to a directive by president Muhammadu Buhari.

 In 2025, he was appointed Special Adviser to President Bola Tinubu on Livestock Reforms.

 Early life and academic career

 Jega was born on 11 January 1957 in Jega, Northern Region, Nigeria.

 He attended Sabon Gari Town Primary School, Jega, between 1963 and 1969, and proceeded to Government Secondary School, Birnin Kebbi, and then was admitted into Ahmadu Bello University Zaria's Bayero University College, Kano in 1974, graduating in 1979 with a Second Class Upper Division BSc degree in Political science.

 He worked as a teaching assistant at Bayero University, then won a fellowship at Northwestern University, Evanston, Illinois in the United States (1981–1984) where he earned a PhD in political sciences.

 He returned to the Political Science Department Bayero University in 1984 as a lecturer.

 Other appointments included visiting senior research fellow at the Nigerian Institute of International Affairs, Lagos (March 1992 – March 1993), visiting research fellow, Department of Political Science, Stockholm University, Sweden (1994), deputy vice-chancellor (academic), Bayero University (1995–1996) and director, Centre for Democratic Research and Training, Bayero University (2000–2004).

 Jega was appointed vice-chancellor of Bayero University in 2005.
 He is currently a member of the International Elections Advisory Council.